Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 below-quorum conflict, which lets a minority equivocation recreate a veto.

 **INV-4A — Every counted position is authenticated; every reveal is proofed.**
 Proposal sidecars are validator statements.
-Before a proposal position may enter the peer-position store, count toward root alignment, or contribute a commitment or reveal, its signature must verify and its signing key must resolve to the claimed active-view master `NodeID`.
-Cluster-peer transport trust never substitutes for either check.
-This authenticated active-view cohort is the only universe alignment and contribution counts may observe.
+A proposal signature must verify before its position enters the peer-position store; cluster-peer transport trust never substitutes for that check.
+Before a stored position may count toward root alignment, its captured master `NodeID` must belong to the active view.
+Before it may contribute a commitment or reveal, ingress additionally verifies that its signing key resolves to that active-view master.
+These authenticated, active-view-filtered cohorts are the only universes alignment and contribution counts may observe.

 In this document, a *proofed commitment* is a commitment from proposal sequence zero accompanied by a self-contained serialized `ExtendedPosition` whose